Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/NodeJS/Modules/Prettier.md

 - **Prettier** is a *code formatter*.
 - Its primary purpose is to automatically enforce a consistent style across your code.
 # Benefits
-- Makes it much more readable and eliminating all debates about code style within a team
+- Makes it much more readable and eliminating all debates about code style within a team.
+-